College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

 1. Frank Abagnale

 Frank Abagnale is probably the most well-known criminal who has helped law enforcement catch other criminals.
 Abagnale is the inspiration for the film Catch Me If You Can.
 His life of crime started at a young age.
-When Abagnale's parents divorced, he traveled with his dad on a business trip, where he stole nearly a thousand dollars from his own dad.
+When Abagnale's parents divorced, he traveled with his father on a business trip and stole nearly a thousand dollars from his own dad.

 Abagnale ended up running away from home when he was 16.
 With no money, he began writing bad checks.
 Abagnale ended up writing hundreds of bad checks, overdrawing his account by thousands of dollars.
 Abagnale knew this would alert the police, so he knew if he wanted to continue this life of crime, he'd have to take on a new identity.
 Abagnale would take that even farther.
 He ended up posing as a pilot, doctor, lawyer, and college professor.
 He ended up writing over $2.5 million in fraudulent checks.